Medicare for Disabled Under 65

 Enrollment: Medicare Advantage, Part D, and Medicare Supplement

-There are 3 ways to be eligible for Medicare for disabled (Medicare Under 65), as long as you are a U.S. citizen, have your resident visa, or you lived in the U.S. for five years in a row:
+There are three ways to be eligible for Medicare for Disabled Under 65, as long as you are a U.S. citizen, have your resident visa, or you lived in the U.S. for five years in a row:

-- If you have been receiving Social Security Disability Insurance (SSDI) then you are qualified after you have received your SSDI check for a period of 24 months.
+- If you have been receiving Social Security Disability Insurance (SSDI), then you are qualified after you have received your SSDI check for 24 months.